Last updated 24 February 2021

 And what a memorable way to complete an incredible fortnight in the Top End, sitting in water being circled by not one, but TWO crocs.

 This was my second visit to Darwin.
-I’ve shared some of my favourite experiences from my first Darwin trip in 2015 but during this visit, there were a few new experiences in Darwin worth mentioning.
+I’ve shared some of my favourite experiences from my first Darwin trip in 2015.
+During this visit, there were a few new Darwin experiences worthy of a mention.
 Getting up close and personal with a rather large saltwater crocodile was one of them!

 I learned many of these crocs have been ‘removed’ from various locations.
 They represent the troublesome crocs – eating livestock or being too close to where humans live.
 Many of them are relocated to Darwin Crocodile Farms but if they are too troublesome to co-exist at the farms, they would have been exterminated (euthanised) had it not been for Crocosauraus Cove agreeing to take them.